The Psychological Therapies Team (PTT) include Psychologists and Psychotherapists who specialise in the following therapies:

 - PTT forms part of the secondary care adult mental health service that operates in the Bailiwick of Guernsey.

-- Only people who meet the criteria for the secondary care adult mental health service can access PTT.
-In order to access secondary adult mental health services a person must show evidence of:
+- To access secondary adult mental health services a person must show evidence of:

 - PTT can accept referrals where there is evidence of psychological difficulties as a result of either 1 or 2 above.